xrettle/WFGY/ProblemMap/Atlas/atlas-final-freeze-v1.md

 It means:

-> the atlas core no longer needs to be re-argued from scratch
+> the Atlas core no longer needs to be re-argued from scratch
 > future work should attach to the frozen core through patch logic

 ---

-## 3. What Final Freeze v1 stabilizes
+## 3. What Final Freeze v1 stabilizes 📌

 The following are now considered stable enough to freeze.